-How to get there: Take a 15-minute flight via Air Tahiti, or a 30- to 60-minute ferry ride from Papeete
+How to get there: Take a quick flight via Air Tahiti, or a 30- to 60-minute ferry ride from Papeete.

 Glide next to manta rays as they weave through Bora Bora‘s famous blue-green lagoon.
 With a wingspan reaching up to 23 feet, the resident mantas look like giant birds as glide through the water.
 Snorkelers can watch them scoop up zooplankton with their wide-open mouths, or see them hovering at a coral reef “cleaning station,” where fish pick parasites off their black-and-white skin.
 Schools of spotted-eagle rays, stingrays, and blacktip reef sharks are also common sights.

 How to get there: Take a 45-minute flight via Air Tahiti from Papeete.